 Civil Liability Regime

 The Torrey Canyon spill in 1967 caused the international community to establish liability guidelines for oil spills.

 1992 Civil Liability Convention (CLC)

-The 1992 CLC establishes liability for a shipowner for pollution of oil escaping the ship due to the incident on the territory of a party.
-The CLC establishes compensation limits and widened the scope to cover pollution in the EEZ or equivalent area of a state party.
+The 1992 CLC establishes liability for a shipowner for oil pollution escaping the ship due to the incident on the territory of a party.
+The CLC established compensation limits and widened the scope to cover pollution in a state party’s EEZ or equivalent area.
 A 2001 CLC raised liability limits and is financed by contributions payable by oil receivers.

 1992 Oil Fund Convention

 The 1992 Convention relieves shipowners of additional financial burdens for compliance with the CLC.
 It transfers some of the liability to the oil cargo owner and provides additional compensation for victims of oil pollution.
 This established the International Oil Pollution Compensation (IOPC) Fund to cover damages from accidents and incidents.

 2001 Bunker Convention

 The 2001 Bunker Convention was adopted to ensure adequate compensation is available for damage caused by fuel spills from ship bunkers.
 It applies to all damages in territorial seas and the EEZ.
 The owner of the ship must maintain compulsory insurance to cover this loss.